crcx/retroforth/doc/RETRO-Book.md

-# RETRO: a Modern, Pragmatic Forth
+# Retro: a Modern, Pragmatic Forth

-Welcome to RETRO, my personal take on the Forth language.
+Welcome to Retro, my personal take on the Forth language.
 This is a modern system primarily targeting desktop, mobile, and servers, though it can also be used on some larger (ARM, MIPS32) embedded systems.